 A stroke might occur due to a variety of reasons, but here are the three main causes of stroke:

-Blood clots are formed in the arteries of the brain or are formed in the other blood vessels.
+Blood clots are formed in the arteries of the brain or are formed in the blood vessels.
 These then break off and travel where they might enter the narrow arteries of the brain.
-Here, they restrict blood flow to the part of the brain that is supplied blood by that artery leading to a stroke.
-This leads to loss of function of the body part controlled by the brain region.
+Here, they restrict the blood flow to the part of the brain that is supplying blood by that artery leading to a stroke.
+This leads to the loss of function of the body part controlled by the brain region.

 High Blood Pressure:

 High blood pressure or hypertension may cause the blood vessels to rupture or tear in the brain.
-The spilt blood damages the adjacent brain cells leading to cell death and loss of function of corresponding body parts.
+The spilt blood damages the adjacent brain cells leading to cell death and loss of functions of the corresponding body parts.

-Other factors such as a traumatic brain or neck injury, certain medications and weakness in the internal walls of our arteries and veins also increase the cause of stroke.
+Other factors such as a traumatic brain or neck injury, certain medications and weakness in the internal walls of our arteries and veins also increase the risk of stroke.